microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 -   An active Visual Studio Online account

--   An Visual Studio 2015 or Visual Studio 2013 Update 5 client
+-   An Visual Studio 2015 Update 2 or Visual Studio 2013 Update 5 client

 -   Project Admin rights to the Visual Studio Online account